 Here is a question we received about the effectiveness of Ceylon cinnamon:

 “I understand that Saigon cassia cinnamon contains coumarin which can be toxic and has been linked to liver damage in some people.
 Aren’t diet and exercise are safer options for controlling blood sugar?
 And the Ceylon cinnamon is safer, but I can’t locate scientific evidence showing that it reduces blood sugar readings.”

 We also heard from a reader named John:

 “My question is similar to the one above; is cassia cinnamon the only type known to aid blood sugar control?”

 People’s Pharmacy Response:

 At one time we would have said yes without hesitation.
-For a long time, there weren’t any studies showing that Ceylon cinnamon was helpful.
+For a long time, there weren’t any studies showing that Ceylon cinnamon offers health benefits.
 However, as more research accumulates, this answer has become less clear.
 Some studies indicate that Cinnamomum zeylanicum (Ceylon cinnamon) is also effective:

 http://www.ncbi.nlm.nih.gov/pubmed/22518078 (This is a rat study)